 About the Show

-Capital One College Bowl.Capital One College Bowl airs on NBC every Tuesday at 10 PM.
-College Bowl has been part of campus life for generations, and now NBC is set to reignite some of the nation's greatest school rivalries in the ultimate intercollegiate battle of brains.
+Capital One College Bowl airs on NBC.
+The 2022 season premiers Friday, September 9th at 8PM.
 Hosted by Peyton Manning, with his brother Cooper Manning serving as sidekick, the series challenges college students outside the classroom and puts their knowledge to the test as they compete for academic scholarships.

 In all, Capital One is awarding $1,000,000 in scholarships to participating varsity scholars.
-The winning school also takes home the new Capital One College Bowl championship trophy, which will be prominently displayed on campus.
+The winning school also takes home the Capital One College Bowl championship trophy, which will be prominently displayed on campus.

 Since 1998, Peyton Manning has personally endowed 45 scholarships to the University of Tennessee, helping to support deserving students at his alma mater.
 His PeyBack Foundation has established 10 scholarships across eight different Historically Black Colleges and Universities (HBCUs).

 Capital One has made a commitment of $1 million in combined grants for the Thurgood Marshall College Fund and The United Negro College Fund to support HBCUs and create pathways to greater opportunity for the graduates of these vital institutions.
 In addition, through the Capital One Cup, which recognizes excellence in collegiate athletics, Capital One has donated more than $4 million to student-athlete scholarship funds, half of which have gone to support women's athletics programs.

-"Capital One College Bowl" is executive produced by Peyton Manning, Cooper Manning, Eli Manning, Richard Reid and Mark Itkin.
-David Friedman serves as showrunner for the series.
+Capital One College Bowl is executive produced for NBC by Richard Reid, Peyton Manning, Cooper Manning, Eli Manning and Mark Itkin.
+Harry Friedman serves as showrunner for the series.